Do you have an eating disorder?

 - Anorexia Nervosa: Extreme food and calorie restriction

 - Bulimia Nervosa: Binge eating followed by purging

 - Binge eating disorder: Binging without subsequent purging

 - Purging disorder: Purging without binging

 - Night eating syndrome: Eating most of the day’s calories at night

 Eating disorders can manifest as physical, psychological, or behavioral signs and symptoms.
-If you think a friend or family member is at risk for an eating disorder, connect them to medical help as soon as possible.
-Early intervention can stop the disorder from progressing quickly and severely.
-While each eating disorder has its own characteristics, there are common symptoms to be aware of:
+If you think a friend or family member is at risk for an eating disorder, connect them to

 - Continuous dieting: Having an obsessive focus on calories, macronutrients, and specific food groups.
 This may include excessive fasting, skipping meals on a daily basis, or making excuses for not eating, like feeling sick or nauseous.
 The person may stick to only one type of diet, particularly one that avoids specific food groups, or start replacing solid food with liquids, like diet drinks, or protein or vegan shakes.